 - 1.1.
 Address all Protection System component types. - 1.2.
-Identify which maintenance method (time-based,

-Component Type - Any one of the five specific elements of the Protection System definition. performance-based (per PRC-005 Attachment A), or a combination) is used to address each Protection System component type.
-All batteries associated with the station dc supply component type of a Protection System shall be included in a time-based program as described in Table 1-4.
+Identify which maintenance method (time-based, performance-based (per PRC-005 Attachment A), or a combination) is used to address each Protection System component type.
+All batteries associated with the station dc supply component type of a Protection System shall be included in a time-based program as described in Table 1-4. - 1.3.
+Identify the associated maintenance intervals for time-based programs, to be no less frequent than the intervals established in Table 1-1 through 1-5 and Table 2.